You've funded our Coppice Shelter!

 Coppicing at Westonbirt Arboretum is essential in providing continuity of our traditional landscape, and supporting our rich flora and fauna.
 There are also opportunities for the interpretation of historical forms of management practiced in Silk Wood and provide meaningful activities for groups engaged in the arboretum’s community programme.

 We already have our impressive charcoal kiln which has long been an important end process to this traditional management and the retort provides a useful demonstration area.
-However, there is still so much more to be done.
+We can't wait to get started on building the new Coppice Shelter.